Daye-Lee18/Daye-Lee18.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Master's student in Graduate School of Data Science @ SNU
+subtitle: Master's Researcher in Graduate School of Data Science @ SNU

 profile:
   align: right